maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

 description: |
     In one of my previous posts, I studied how traffic flows when using Kubernetes Services.
-While drawing the last diagram, I did not clearly understand how traffic could make its way back to the user.
+While drawing the last diagram, I did not clearly see how traffic could make its way back to the user.
+In this post, I focus on how packets find their way back and what makes stateless rewritting interesting.
 date: 2020-04-13
 url: /how-do-packets-come-back
 images: [how-do-packets-come-back/cover-how-can-packets-come-back.png]